 Georgia has been cooperating with the ECDC since 2014.
 Georgian side has participated in a number of conferences, seminars, meetings on prevention and control of transmittable diseases, their causes and treatment-related issues.

 ECDC is a scientific leader of the MediPIET project: "Furher Development and Consolidation of the Mediterranean Programme for Intervention Epidemiology Training" which is funded by the European Union.
 In 2015-2016, the Georgian epidemiologists and Public Health Practitioners participated as external participants in the MediPIET modules.
 In total, 15 Georgian specialists have been trained within different modules.
 It was a good opportunity for them to extend and re-fresh their knowledge, share and exchange experience, improve their skills, establish networks with colleagues from Mediterranean countries.

+Georgia is connected in to two different ECDC platforms: Epidemic Intelligence Information System for Food- and Waterborne Diseases and Zoonoses and Threat Detection Platform

+Georgia is a part of the Epidemic Intelligence Information System for Food- and Waterborne Diseases and Zoonoses since 2016.
+EPIS-FWD facilitates the early detection and assessment of multi-country/multinational molecular typing clusters and outbreaks of FWDs.
+The platform connects epidemiologists and microbiologists from 52 countries.

+Since 2017, National Center for Disease Control and Public Health is National Focal Point for ECDC Threat Detection as an observer.
+NCDC receives ECDC epidemic intelligence outputs: the Communicable Diseases Threat and the daily Round Table reports.

 Benefits: Cooperation with the ECDC will support Georgia to better analyze and interpret data from EU countries on 52 communicable diseases and conditions, using the European Surveillance System (TESSy).
+In addition, this collaboration plays an important role in the cooperation between Georgia and ECDC on epidemic intelligence.

 Lead: Ministry of Labor, Health and Social Affairs.